hrushikreddy-chinthareddy/zinnia-hackathon-2026/README.md

 #### Setting up env variables

+Options:
+If you have vercel secrets permissions, use `vercel env pull [file]` to retrieve the secrets from vercel.
+More details [here](https://vercel.com/docs/cli/env)
-Copy `.env` to `.env.development.local` for each project and request values from developer
+Otherwise, copy `.env` to `.env.development.local` for each project and request values from developer

 #### Running Ops